 When Crater Fill is turned On the operator is able to use Crater Fill to complete the weld.
 In Trigger 2T mode the operator can engage Crater Fill by following this procedure.
-Press and hold trigger to weld then release the trigger to finish the weld and within 0.4 seconds press and hold the trigger (press-release, press-hold trigger) to enable Crater Fill.
+Press and hold trigger to weld then release the trigger to finish the weld and within 0.4 (press-release, press-hold trigger) to enable Crater Fill.
 Whilst the trigger is held depressed the weld will continue with the set Crater Fill parameters and will stop once the trigger is released.
 If Crater Fill is not required simply finish your weld by releasing the Trigger.